Sunday, May 24, 2026

 Eighty-year history and its resurrection get it all day every day.

-Levin’s recent post echoes a familiar refrain.
-It’s a call to action that bypasses the diplomacy–the Art of the Deal–Trump favors.
+Levin’s recent post echoes a familiar sentiment.
+It’s a call to action that bypasses the diplomacy–the Art of the Deal–Trump seems to favor.
 It celebrates preemptive strikes over strategic patience.
 This perspective, while resonant in certain circles, raises questions about the broader implications of such unilateral decisions.

 After all, haven’t we seen this before, and many a time?
 Remember Bush, weapons of mass destruction, Afghanistan, and the Patriot Act?